NSS-Day-Cohort-55/client-side-mastery/07-nashville-kennels/chapters/FUNCTIONS_AS_PROPS.md

 # Passing Functionality as Props

 It's time to add one of the CRUD methods to your application.
 You're going to start with DELETE.
 Specifically, you're going to start with discharging animals to remove them from the kennel.
-You are going to add a Discharge link to each animal card.
+You are going to add a "Discharge" link to each animal card.

 ## Implementation of Delete Function